selous123/SRNet-zoom-pytorch/README.md

 After running these scripts, you can use the tform.txt and wb.txt inside each sequence during training.

-2.Align Data and Crop Patch
+2).
+Align Data and Crop Patch
 ```
 ## setting
 ## source data directory